symbol/symbol-docs/source/concepts/account.rst

 Balance
 =======

-The amount of different :doc:`mosaics <mosaic>` units the account owns.
+The balance is the amount of different :doc:`mosaics <mosaic>` units owned by the account.

 Importance
 ==========